 - 1.4.7.3 Tanks for every type of liquid cargo and ballast, in which according to the operational conditions may simultaneously be free surfaces, as well as anti-heeling tanks and tanks of roll stabilizing system regardless of the tanks categories shall be included in the number of tanks to be considered at calculation of the liquid cargo effect on stability.
 For consideration of the free surfaces effect, it is necessary to compile the design combination of single tanks or their combinations per each type of liquid cargo.
 It is necessary to select tanks, which have the maximum free surfaces effect, out of possible operational combinations of tanks per the separate types of liquid cargoes and ballast, or single tanks.
 The obtained design combination of tanks applies to all loading conditions, except docking, irrespective of the actual availability of free surfaces, including the ship with full stores.
 At that, angles of heel, for which the maximum corrections are determined, shall be selected with respect to the stability criteria applied to the ship (considering the requirements for subdivision, damage trim and stability, if applicable). - 1.4.7.4 For a ship engaged in liquids transfer operation, correction for free surfaces at any stage of the operation may be determined for the actual filling level of the tank at a given stage of transfer. - 1.4.7.5 Corrections to the initial metacentric height and the righting lever curve shall be calculated separately as follows. - 1.4.7.5.1 Corrections to the initial metacentric height Δm_h shall be determined as a product of liquid cargoes densities by transverse moments of inertia of free surfaces in tanks, calculated for a ship's position without heel in compliance with the categories of tanks specified in 1.4.7.2. - 1.4.7.5.2 Corrections to the righting levers may be determined by one of two following methods depending on the rate of variation of a free surface area in a tank at inclination of a ship and on the stability reserve: - .1 correction calculation based on using the actual heeling moment due to the liquid flow in tanks for each angle of ship's heel under consideration; - .2 correction calculation based on using the intrinsic transverse moment of inertia of free surfaces in tanks for a ship's position without heel corrected for each angle of ship's heel θ under consideration by multiplying by $\sin\theta$. - 1.4.7.6 The Stability Booklet shall contain only a method used for the calculation of corrections to the righting levers.
-If instructions on manual assessment of stability for a non-typical loading case provide for an alternative method, the instructions shall include an example of correction for free surfaces calculation with explanation of reasons of different results of manual correction calculation and of calculations by the adopted method. - 1.4.7.7 The tanks complying with the following condition may not be included in the calculation for floating cranes, the tanks complying with the following condition may not be included in the calculation where ΔM{30} , ΔM{15} = heeling moments due to liquids flow at angles of heel equal to 30° and 15°.
+If instructions on manual assessment of stability for a non-typical loading case provide for an alternative method, the instructions shall include an example of correction for free surfaces calculation with explanation of reasons of different results of manual correction calculation and of calculations by the adopted method. - 1.4.7.7 The tanks satisfy the following condition need not be included in the calculation

-$$\Delta M{30} < 0.01\Delta{\min};$$ (1.4.7.7-1)
+$$\Delta M{30} < 0.01\Delta{\min}$$ .
+(1.4.7.7)